EXPRESSCLUSTER/Hyper-V/LiveMigration/Testing.md

 Virtual Machine Cluster WMI             Online Cluster Group Virtual Machine Cluster WMI Virtual Machine Configuration Cent8.2-1 Online Cent8.2-1     Virtual Machine Configuration
 ```
-*exec-VMNAME-register* starts or stops *Virtual Machine Configuration VMNAME*.
+*exec-VMNAME* starts or stops *Virtual Machine Configuration VMNAME*.

-While *Virtual Machine Configuration VMNAME* is online, a VM is listed on Hyper-V Manager.
+When *Virtual Machine Configuration VMNAME* is online, the VM is listed in Hyper-V Manager.

-While it is offline, a VM is not visible on Hyper-V Manager.
+When it is offline, the VM is not visible in Hyper-V Manager.

 ---
 Cluster group status